HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/cp-07/index.md

 # Contingency Plan
 ## CP-7 - Alternate Processing Site

 a.
-Establish an alternate processing site, including necessary agreements to permit the transfer and resumption of [Assignment: organization-defined system operations] for essential mission and business functions within [Assignment: organization-defined time period consistent with recovery time and recovery point objectives] when the primary processing capabilities are unavailable;
+Establish an alternate processing site, including necessary agreements to permit the transfer and resumption of [information system operations] for essential mission and business functions within [an allowable outage time as specified by the system ITCP or COOP for the business function(s) supported by the system] when the primary processing capabilities are unavailable;

 b.
 Make available at the alternate processing site, the equipment and supplies required to transfer and resume operations or put contracts in place to support delivery to the site within the organization-defined time period for transfer and resumption; and